How We Reduced Our Expenses by $18,790 Last Year

 Travel Writing and Marketing

-Right now is not the time to get into travel writing but if you wanted to get into freelance writing in general, I share how to become a freelance writer here including where to get paid gigs.
+Right now is not the time to get into travel writing but if you wanted to get into freelance writing in general, we share how to become a freelance writer here including where to get paid gigs.

 Blogging

-I don’t put as much time or effort into those ones and am not associated with them but they generate a nice side income.
+We don’t put as much time or effort into those ones and am not associated with them but they generate a nice side income.

 You can start a blog and learn how to make money blogging here.